Team Coaching for teams in organisations

 - There is confusion or disagreement about roles within the team

 - People in other parts of the organisation do not cooperate with the team

 - The team doesn’t recognise the strengths and differences of each team member

 - The team may have been in existence for some time but never reflects on how it goes about things

 What is Team Coaching in organisations?

 You may be wondering what exactly team coaching is and whether it’s really just a rebranding of ‘team building’ or ‘team development’.
 In our experience there can be a number of similarities and activities that could equally feature in ‘team building’, ‘team development’ or ‘team coaching’.
 However the key distinguishing characteristic of team coaching is that the coach or facilitator is working with an intact team, one which is looking to raise its performance, often seeking to move from an ‘average’ or ‘good’ team to a true ‘high performing’ team.
 By ‘high performing’ we mean a team that others look up to because team members work well together, build on each other’s strengths and complement weaknesses and, crucially, consistently deliver and meet their goals.
 Each team coaching programme is bespoke and tailored to the clients needs.
-Team coaching is applicable at all levels and is especially valuable for senior management teams.
+Team coaching from Iridium is applicable at all levels and is especially valuable for senior management teams.

-Our skilled team coaches, led by Gill Graves who is currently studying for a PhD in Team Coaching, will work with a team in a diverse range of ways – observing, questioning, listening, providing challenge, using an appropriate tool or framework to facilitate learning and imparting knowledge via skill-building sessions.
+Our skilled team coaches, led by Gill Graves who is currently studying for a PhD in Team Coaching, will work with your team in a diverse range of ways – observing, questioning, listening, providing challenge, using an appropriate tool or framework to facilitate learning and imparting knowledge via skill-building sessions.